 High-risk industries and asbestos

-Almost everyone has been exposed to asbestos in small degrees, but some people are at greater risk than others.
+Almost everyone has been exposed to asbestos in small degrees, but people working in certain jobs are at greater risk than others, such as:

-- building demolition, if the buildings contain asbestos.
+- people working in building demolition (if the buildings contain asbestos)

 Asbestos and lung cancer